One way to get involved at the local level is by joining one of the regional sloop clubs. Scroll down for contact details and locations.

 Sloop: Woody Guthrie

 The Beacon Sloop Club, formed in 1969, serves the mid-Hudson Valley and meets the first Friday of each month at its clubhouse on the Beacon waterfront adjacent to the train station.
-Join us at 6:30pm for potluck, business meeting, and music.
-Our mission is to protect, preserve and celebrate the environs of the Hudson River through education, advocacy, and sailing.
+Join us at 6:30pm for a potluck, business meeting, and music.
+Our mission is to protect, preserve, and celebrate the environs of the Hudson River through education, advocacy, and sailing.

 Dues are $25 per household per calendar year.
 We have about 300 members, of whom 200 are active.
 About 30% of our members also belong to Clearwater.